BradleyEdelman/Optogenetic-fUS-fMRI-analysis/README.md

 # Optogenetic fUS and fMRI

-Analysis code for ofUSI and ofMRI data from Stanford University
+Preprocessing code and general linear modeling for functional ultrasound and functional MRI in response to optogenetic stimulation of M1 in anesthetized mice

 Used for the following publication: